Dhanya0181/Hack-CPU/README.md

 Done as part of Nand2Tetris Course in Coursera.

-Designed a 16 bit CPU based Von Neuman Architecture.
+Designed a 16 bit CPU based on Von Neuman Architecture.

 The ALU is capable of doing 18 operations.